gchq/sleeper/docs/09-dev-guide.md

 If you'd like to look at how the modules relate to one another in terms of their dependencies, there is a script in the [development scripts section](#development-scripts) that can display the dependency structure as a graph.

-If you'd like to pick up an open issue, see the [contributing guide](/CONTRIBUTING.md) for more information.
+If you'd like to raise or pick up an open issue, see the [contributing guide](/CONTRIBUTING.md) for more information.

 ### IDE setup